Rwenzori Trekking Safaris: Expert Mountaineering Guide to the "Mountains of the Moon"

+Join Rwenzori Trekking Safaris Ltd. for an exciting Rwenzori Mountaineering Safari, led by our expert mountaineering guides.
 The Rwenzori Mountains, also known as the “Mountains of the Moon,” provide a stunning setting for a challenging and exciting African trekking journey.
+Enter a universe where every path has a narrative, exotic rainforests conceal unusual animals, and clouds kiss old glaciers.

+East Africa’s most spectacular and untouched hiking spot.
 This UNESCO World Heritage site is a haven for those seeking a true tropical African wilderness experience amidst verdant valleys, snow-capped tropical peaks, and untamed glaciers.
 Its peaks rise gloriously above 5,000 meters.
 You can trust our professional guides to lead you safely through this pure and spectacular terrain to the peak of one of the world’s most stunning mountain ranges, the “Rwenzori Mountains.”
 Regardless of your degree of mountaineering or hiking experience, our bespoke safaris offer an unparalleled opportunity to conquer these legendary Rwenzori peaks and discover Uganda’s most intriguing hidden jewel.

-Rwenzori Trekking & Mountaineering Tours
+Rwenzori Trekking & Uganda Mountaineering Tours

 8 Days Rwenzori Trekking Kilembe Trail

-Our partnership with Rwenzori Trekking services enables you to climb the Rwenzori Mountains in an 8-day trekking hike, providing a unique opportunity to hike the Moon Mountains along the Kilembe Trail, a well-developed trail.
+Our partnership with Rwenzori Trekking Services enables you to climb the Rwenzori Mountains in an 8-day trekking hike, providing a unique opportunity to hike the Moon Mountains along the Kilembe Trail, a well-developed trail.
 This 8-day Rwenzori trekking excursion begins and ends either in Kasese or Kampala.
-Just picture the mountain excitement and enjoyment you’ll experience after hiking the Rwenzori mountains.
+Just picture the mountain excitement and enjoyment you’ll experience after hiking the Rwenzori Mountains.

-5-Day Rwenzori Trek to Magherita
+5-Day Rwenzori Trek to Margherita

 The 5-day Rwenzori Trek to Margherita Peak, situated on Mount Stanley in the Rwenzori Mountains, is an intense and difficult climb that is usually done by only experienced mountaineers.
-The typical route starts from Nyakalengija to the Magherita Peak and back to the starting point.
+The typical route starts from Nyakalengija to the Margherita Peak and back to the starting point.
 But it usually takes a minimum of 7 days to acclimatize and navigate the Rwenzori.

-3 Days Mahoma Tail Hike
+3 Days Mahoma Trail Hike

 6 Days Rwenzori Trek Central Circuit Trail